 Team Burgoon Eats Snacks

-We can probably agree by now that the days of eating and thinking “fat-free” as the healthiest way, are gone.
+We can probably agree by now that the days of eating and thinking "fat-free" as the healthiest way, are gone.
 Good thing because it all tasted like cardboard.
 Good fats are needed in our diet to help our bodies maintain satiety, absorb vitamins and minerals from our all our food, and help our cells repair, especially if you are moving and lifting, friends!
+I like to prep parts and pieces for my week, and toasting nuts are usually on my weekly to-do list.
+We add them to salads, to breakfast hash or oats, and for daily snacks.

 Like them raw like Brianna?
 Pair them with blueberries!
 Just 1/4 cup of almonds refuels you with good fats, insoluble fiber, and protein.